ugetsu/.github/profile/README.md

 ## **May 5**, **Victor Ibrahim Santos el Adji**: [determinantal varieties](https://en.wikipedia.org/wiki/Determinantal_variety)

+In this seminar I will dedicate myself to the study of generic determinantal varieties (or simply determinantal varieties), given by complex matrices whose minors of a given order cancel each other out.
+In addition to being a central topic in both Commutative Algebra and Algebraic Geometry, these varieties have several connections with Invariant Theory, Representation Theory and Combinatorics.
+For example, many classical constructions such as normal rational curves, Veronese manifolds, Segre manifolds, normal rational rolls, are given by determinant manifolds.
+Our aim is to describe the fundamental properties (normality, irreducibility, singular place, etc) and calculate the basic invariants (degree, dimension, Euler's topological characteristic, etc) of determinant manifolds.
+To do so, we establish the first and second fundamental theorems of invariant theory as one of the main tools

 ## Previous talk: April 14, **Filipe Bellio da Nóbrega**:   pencils of conics

 A __conic__ is an algebraic curve given by the zero set of a homogeneous polynomial of degree two in three variables, as $ax^2+2hxy+by^2+2fxz+2gyz+cz^2$.
 Such an expression is given by six coefficients, but multiples of a given equation correspond to the same curve.
 Therefore, the moduli space of __real conics__ and of __complex conics__ are $\mathbf{RP}^5$ and $\mathbf{CP}^5$ respectively.